itsTashfeen/Options-Pricing-Model-v0.1/GETTING_STARTED.md

 streamlit run src/app.py
 ```

-## Learning Path to Understand This Project (for anyone interested I also have a lot of notes on my website)
+## Learning path and prereqs (for anyone interested I also have a lot of notes on my website)

 ### Understanding the Models
 - Study Black-Scholes model theory